-It is time to work out the interior design trends 2019 that have dominated.
-It is time to work out what has been the fashion, the design, colour and other choices that have dominated the minds of the best interior designer’s mind.
-There are fads, and then there are markers of high style, whether it is a classic wall colour or a quality wingback chair.
+It is time to work out the interior design trends that have dominated in 2019.
+We take a look at the different types of fashion, designs, colour and other choices that have dominated the minds of the best interior designer’s in the industry.
+There are fades, and then there are markers of high style, whether it is a classic wall colour or a quality wingback chair.
 Some things will stand in the spotlight for a short time, and some will linger.
 Here we look at the design crazes and consider what will stay in and what might be on the way out this year.

 Boo what?
 You may ask.
 Well, ultimately, it means upholstered furniture with fabrics that have dramatic textures.
 You can take your drab piece of furniture and then have it repurpose by some classy fabric showrooms.
 This replaces leather in our rooms this year, as people become more concerned about the environment.
 Leather comes from the hide of animals that are contributing to gases that are changing our climate.